donny-nguyen/donny-nguyen.github.io/_posts/2024-10-09-last-modified-header.md

 **Note:**

 - The Last-Modified header is a simple but effective mechanism for caching resources.
 However, it may not be suitable for all scenarios, especially when resources are frequently updated or when precise caching control is required.
-In such cases, other caching mechanisms like ETag or conditional GET requests may be more appropriate.
+In such cases, other caching mechanisms like ETag or conditional GET requests may be more appropriate, and Last-Modified can be used as a fallback.